-27. Q: If a research output was published before or during the assessment periods, could a revised or translated version of the output as second edition or second language publication be submitted for the RAE 2020?
+29. Q: If a research output was published before or during the assessment periods, could a revised or translated version of the output as second edition or second language publication be submitted for RAE 2026?

-- A: If an eligible staff member already published his/her research output before the assessment periods for the RAE 2020, i.e. before 1 October 2013, a revised edition or translated version of this output, as a derivative work of the staff member's previously published output, would not be regarded as an output produced during the assessment periods unless it meets the criteria at paragraph 5.7 of the Guidance Notes for the RAE 2020, viz. - (a) the output contains an element of new insights or innovation; - (b) the output and its process contribute to scholarship or transfer of knowledge, generating impact to academia or society at large; and - (c) the output is publicly accessible or effectively shared in the profession.
+- A: If an eligible staff member already published his/her research output before the assessment period for RAE 2026, i.e. before 1 October 2019, a revised edition or translated version of this output, as a derivative work of the staff member's previously published output, would not be regarded as an output produced during the assessment periods unless it meets the criteria at paragraph 5.7 of the Guidance Notes for RAE 2026, viz. - (a) the output contains an element of new insights or innovation; - (b) the output and its process contribute to scholarship or transfer of knowledge, generating impact to academia or society at large; and - (c) the output is publicly accessible or effectively shared in the profession.

-28. Q: Would outputs that do not carry the submitting university's name be considered as eligible submission?
+30. Q: Would outputs that do not carry the submitting university's name be considered as eligible submission?

-A: According to paragraph 5.8 of the Guidance Notes, provided that all the criteria for the definition of research output are fully met, it does not matter whether or not the output items were produced in or outside Hong Kong and/or whether the eligible staff concerned were employed by the submitting universities at the time of publication or production of the outputs.
+A: Yes.
+According to paragraph 5.8 of the Guidance Notes, provided that all the criteria for the definition of research output are fully met, it does not matter whether or not the output items were produced in or outside Hong Kong and/or whether the eligible staff concerned were employed by the submitting universities at the time of publication or production of the outputs.
 In other words, it has not been a requirement that each output submitted for the RAE must carry the submitting university's name.

-29. Q: Will a brief summary highlighting the features of a research output be allowed in the RAE 2020?
+31. Q: Will a brief summary highlighting the features of a research output be allowed in RAE 2026?

-A: According to the Guidance Notes, abstract of research outputs in English will be required as a means to provide summary information about the research outputs, whereas submission of supplementary information (up to 300 words) will apply to non-traditional research outputs.
+A: According to the Guidance Notes, abstract of research outputs in English (or if preferred, in other widely-used languages such as Chinese, Japanese, German, French, etc. on the understanding that the English version shall prevail) will be required as a means to provide summary information about the research outputs, whereas submission of supplementary information (up to 300 words) will apply to non-traditional research outputs.

 In view of the burden on university staff in preparing the additional information as well as the variations in the quality of writing in the additional information that may distract/dilute the assessment of the outputs themselves, there is no general provision on the submission of a brief summary for each output.
-Panels will decide whether any additional information in respect of research outputs will be required in their Panel-specific Guidelines.
+Where an individual panel considers it necessary, a brief statement of no more than 100 words for each output item to specify the originality and significance of the output will be required as stipulated in the respective Panel-specific Guidelines.
+Please refer to details in answer 32(d) in the next question.